-During the 2022-2023 period, the highest monthly mean water temperature was recorded in January both upstream and downstream of the weir.
-The lowest monthly mean was recorded in November for both the upstream and downstream sites.
+During the 2023/24 period, the highest monthly mean water temperature was recorded in January both upstream and downstream of the weir.
+The lowest monthly mean was recorded in April for both sites.
 When comparing the sites, the downstream site had a higher mean monthly water temperature in all months monitored, when compared with that recorded upstream.
-The mean temperatures for 2022-2023 were similar to the historical means for each month.
+The mean temperatures for 2023/24 were similar to the historical means for each month.

-Macroinvertebrate monitoring demonstrated that there was no evidence that the Motukawa HEP scheme had adversely affected the macroinvertebrate community health of the Manganui River in the year under review, with the current survey results representing good preceding water quality.
+Macroinvertebrate monitoring demonstrated that there was no evidence that the Motukawa HEP scheme had adversely affected the macroinvertebrate community health of the Manganui River in the year under review.

 Eel and elver passage requirements were fulfilled with the elver transfer system at the power station working well.
-The total weight of elvers transferred in the reporting period was less than that in the previous year, but marginally above the long term average.
-Transfer of adult eels has been attempted during each migration season, with 1 longfin eel transferred in the most recent season.
-No juvenile lamprey were captured during dredging activities within the settling pond (Ayling's pond) this year, while a small number of eels were captured and released into Lake Ratapiko.
+The total weight of elvers transferred in the reporting period was substantially higher than the previous year, and the long term average.
+Transfer of adult eels has been attempted during each migration season, with three longfin eels transferred in the most recent season.

-Overall, it is considered that the Company was able to demonstrate a high level of environmental and administrative performance and compliance with the resource consents during the reported period.
-There were no incidents recording non-compliance in respect of this consent holder during the period under review.
+The Company was generally able to demonstrate a high level of environmental and administrative performance and compliance with the resource consents during the reported period.
+However, there was one unauthorised incident, in relation to notification of works, recording a non-compliance in respect of this consent holder during the period under review.

-For reference, in the 2022-2023 year, consent holders were found to achieve a high level of environmental performance and compliance for 878 (87%) of a total of 1007 consents monitored through the Taranaki tailored monitoring programmes, while for another 96 (10%) of the consents a good level of environmental performance and compliance was achieved.
-A further 27 (3%) of consents monitored required improvement in their performance, while the remaining one (<1%) achieved a rating of poor.
+For reference, in the 2023/24 year, consent holders were found to achieve a high level of environmental performance and compliance for 864 (89%) of a total of 967 consents monitored through the Taranaki tailored monitoring programmes, while for another 75 (8%) of the consents a good level of environmental performance and compliance was achieved.
+A further 26 (3%) of consents monitored required improvement in their performance, while the remaining two (<1%) achieved a rating of poor.

-In terms of overall environmental and compliance performance by the consent holder over the last several years at this HEP scheme, this report shows that the consent holder's performance is being maintained at a high level.
+In terms of overall environmental and compliance performance by the consent holder over the last several years at this HEP scheme, this report shows that the consent holder's performance has remains at a high level in the year under review.

-This report includes recommendations for the 2023-2024 year.
+This report includes recommendations for the 2024/25 year.